cmungall/modal-in-owl/README.md

 already included in M. Intuitively, if a relation holds, for some pair then there is some pair for which it holds, and it is possible for that relation to hold.

+In practical terms, the self-modal operators make lattice-like subproperty hierarchies.
+E.g. given a base property like "part of" and a base subproperty like "boundary part of":

+       may be part of
+      /             \
+    part of    may be boundary part of
+      \             /
+      boundary part of

 ## Insulation characteristics